albertodemichelis/squirrel/doc/source/reference/api/virtual_machine.rst

     :param HSQUIRRELVM src: the source VM
     :param SQInteger idx: the index in the source stack of the value that has to be moved

-pushes the object at the position 'idx' of the source vm stack in the destination vm stack.
+pushes the object at the position 'idx' of the source vm stack in the destination vm stack